 Regardless of the format (Talk/Virtual-poster), the abstract itself should be less than 300 words excluding title, authors, and affiliations.
 Abstracts should not contain figures or references.
 Each participant is only allowed to submit one abstract as a presenting author.
 Online submission through the website form is the only method accepted for abstract submission.

-Twenty-minute standard oral presentation (15 min talk + 5 min of questions), presented by the author indicating his or her willingness to speak.
-The talks will be live streamed on our YouTube channel.
-Please note that the live stream will in principle only be accessible to the conference registered participants, thanks to the so-called unlisted video privacy setting.Talks will be archived as permanent public videos on the YouTube channel only if the talk authors gave an explicit agreement.
-In the absence of consent, live streams will be removed from Youtube two weeks after the conference and won't be accessible anymore afterwards.
+Talks should be 20 minutes total (15 minutes for the talk with 5 additional minutes for questions) and presented only by the submitting author.
+Talks will be live streamed on our Youtube channel (maybe link the Youtube channel here?) but there is an option for pre-recorded talks.
+Please note that the live stream will only be accessible to those registered for the conference.Talks will be archived as permanent public videos on the YouTube channel only if the presenter and all authors give explicit permission.
+In the absence of consent, live streams will be removed from Youtube two weeks after the conference and will not be accessible afterwards.

 The abstract selection will be blind to the names and institutions but will assure gender equality, fair representation of underrepresented sociological groups and homogeneous geographical distribution.